-Judy’s scheduled concert on November 5th at the Free Trade Hall in Manchester, England, had been canceled when she, husband Sid Luft, and Fred Finkelhoff and his wife, all came down with food poisoning.
+Judy’s scheduled concert on November 5th at the Free Trade Hall in Manchester, England, had been canceled when she, her husband Sid Luft, and Fred Finkelhoff and his wife, all came down with food poisoning.

 November 26, 1961: An article (in which Judy discusses her “tramp” costume and makeup) and ad promoting Judy’s upcoming concert at the Armory in Washington, D.C.

 November 26, 1961: Judy’s appearance at the Miami Beach Convention Hall the previous night was a huge success.